semgrep/semgrep-docs/docs/semgrep-ci/network-broker.md

 ## Configure Semgrep Network Broker

-Ensure that you are logged in to and are completing the following steps on the server where you want to run Semgrep Network Broker.
+Ensure that you are logged in to the server where you want to run Semgrep Network Broker.
+Complete the following steps while logged in to that server.

 1. Create a `config.yaml` file similar to the following snippet.
-The steps required to generate values for the placeholders, such as `YOUR_PRIVATE_KEY`, `YOUR_BASE_URL`, `YOUR_TOKEN`, are provided in subsequent sections of this guide.
+The steps required to generate values for the placeholders, such as `YOUR_PRIVATE_KEY`, `YOUR_BASE_URL`, `YOUR_TOKEN`, are provided in subsequent steps of this guide.

   ```yaml
   inbound: